When it comes to spending, some people fall into one of two camps.

 From another point of view, your budget isn’t working if your overall quality of life suffers.
 This is especially true for super-skinny spenders.

 - If you don’t owe anybody anything, all your bills are paid but you’re sitting in the dark eating cold beans from a tin you might want to consider spending a little more cash to make sure you’re getting a little more out of life!

 - Having a social life and some relaxation doesn’t have to cost the earth; there’s nothing wrong with the odd meal out or trip to the cinema.
 You need things like this in your budget to help give you a balance.

 - Even if you have debt problems your creditors don’t expect you to live life like a monk until they’re repaid.
 It’s healthy to set money aside to treat yourself from time to time.

 Spending personalities come in all shapes and sizes and we all have different priorities when it comes to where our cash is spent.
 However, a bad budget is a habit that you can break with a bit of effort.

 If you spend half the month worrying about how you’re going to afford essential purchases you’ll know this sort of stress first hand.
 Having a realistic and well thought out budget can cut this stress dramatically.

 The first step to breaking the habit is to get your budget under the magnifying glass and look for the areas that need attention.
-Our online debt counselling tool Debt Remedy can help you put together a budget.
+Our online debt advice tool Debt Remedy can help you put together a budget.
 If you’ve got a debt problem it’ll tell you the best solution to your situation.